BlazejosP/huawei-sun2000-API-CLI/README.md

 Installation
 -
 This is tool for login and get data from Huawei FusionSolar https://eu5.fusionsolar.huawei.com This tool use official FusionSolar API described here https://forum.huawei.com/enterprise/en/communicate-with-fusionsolar-through-an-openapi-account/thread/591478-100027 by manufacturer.
-Data from official API are refresched every 1h that is why we also use unofficial API called "Kiosk Mode" to grab especially power production every 5 minutes.
+Data from official API are refreshed every 1h that is why we also use unofficial API called "Kiosk Mode" to grab especially power production every 5 minutes.

-You must have installed on your linux tools like curl, jq, httpie, grep on debian and similar systems that is necessary done this
+You must have installed on your linux tools like curl, jq, httpie, grep, mosquitto_pub on debian and similar systems that is necessary done this with

 sudo apt-get install curl